cogbogu/Perceptron/README.md

 The Binary classifer and the Multi-class classifier are written in 2 python3 scripts named 'Binary_classifier.py' and 'Multi-class.py' respectively.
 Programming language used: Python 3
+The fashion-MNIST dataset can be downloaded here: https://github.com/zalandoresearch/fashion-mnist

 ## Usage